2017 iHeartRadio Music Awards: ‘Sissy’ Justin Timberlake Owns Being Different

 “The more you realize that we are the same, the more we can have a conversation.”

-Hours later and after a horde of frustrated Twitter users attempted to steer him right, Justin would apologize for his reaction but once again, seemingly miss the point by playing the part of a self-made victim in the aftermath.
+Hours later and after a horde of frustrated Twitter users attempted to steer him right, Justin would apologize for his reaction and once again seemingly miss the point by playing the part of a self-made victim in the aftermath.

 “I feel misunderstood,” he wrote.